Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 One of the most important aspects of mission planning is accounting for the wide range of failure modes the spacecraft is susceptible to across each mission environment.

-To consider the overarching impact of each failure mode, we assigned likelihood & severity values that multiply together to deterimine the mission criticality score as seen in the table below.
+To consider the overarching impact of each failure mode, we assigned likelihood & severity values that multiply together to determine the mission criticality score as seen in the table below.
 <div style="
   position: relative;
   left: 50%;